 The Equipment and the Camera Settings

 In 2010, my “longest” lens was a 35mm – 200mm zoom.
 I went to work, trying to figure out the best camera settings to capture the hummingbirds in flight, feeding in the blooming penstemons.
 I also started paying attention to the species that were present in my garden at home.
 I started at 1/800 sec shutter speed, and quickly moved to 1/1000 sec, then 1/1250 sec.
-For the last couple of years, I have been shooting at 1/1600 sec, and even then the wings are blurred in mid-stroke.
+For the last couple of years, I have been shooting at 1/1600 sec when Broad-billed Hummingbirds are the principal focus of the photo-shoot, and 1/2000 sec when I am shooting mainly Costa’s, as it seems that the Costa’s have slightly higher wing speeds.
+Even then the wings are blurred in mid-stroke, including during one session in which I inadvertently set the shutter speed at 1/5000 sec.
 I have chosen the faster and faster shutter speeds to “freeze” the wings through a greater range of the wing positions.
-As might make sense, there is a very brief “pause” as the wings transition from all the back – or forward – into the next stroke, and the faster the shutter speed, the farther from the start/stop points the wings can be and still be moving slowly enough to get a minimally motion-blurred image.
+As might make sense, there seems to be a very brief “pause” during which the wings slow down as they transition from all the way back – or forward – into the next stroke, and the faster the shutter speed, the farther from the start/stop points the wings can be and still be moving slowly enough to get a minimally motion-blurred image.

 Initially, I used fully manual settings, and it was a frustrating mess of improperly-exposed images.
 On our usual VERY BRIGHT Tucson days, shooting at 1/1250 or 1/1600 sec and at an F-stop of 6.3 or 7.1 would provide a favorable exposure at an ISO of 320 or 400.
 However, if the sun went behind the occasional cloud, or if the hummer moved into a shaded area, the exposure could be off by an F-stop or two.
 I struggled for a couple of years before just deciding to let the ISO “float” by putting it on auto.
-My “average” setting over the last couple of years has been the 1/1600 sec shutter speed, as I have already mentioned, with the F-stop generally set at 7.1 or 8.0.
-The ISO has generally been around 400 on bright sunny days, ranging upwards from there depending upon the available light.
+My “average” setting over the last couple of years has been the 1/1600 – 1/2000 sec shutter speed, as I have already mentioned, with the F-stop generally set somewhere between 8.0 and 13.
+I accept higher ISOs at the higher F-stops in order to increase the depth of field, depending upon the flowers and hummingbirds being photographed.